-• Power Up - sets the main menu item you see when you power on your phone.
+Power Up - sets the main menu item you see when you power on your phone.
+To set the idle screen to be the first thing you see when you power on your phone, select Default Ready.

 Volume Features

 The Volume menu sets the volume of sounds your phone makes: